operator-framework/rukpak/docs/git-bundles.md

 The git repository backing the bundle, or "bundle git repo", must have a certain structure in order to produce a valid plain Bundle.
 It should have a directory where the Kubernetes manifests are stored -- this directory is used when copying manifests onto the cluster.
-By default, this directory is assumed to be `/manifests` at the top level.
+By default, this directory is assumed to be `/manifests` at the root level, but can be specified via `spec.source.git.directory`.

+> Note: There must be a `manifests` directory in the provided directory in order to have a valid bundle git repo.

 For an example of a bundle git repo that conforms to the specifications, see the [combo repository](https://github.com/operator-framework/combo/).

 When creating a Bundle from a git source, a reference to a particular commit, tag, or branch must be provided for the